 - In August, fee bills will show SHIP (Student Health Insurance Plan).
 This is the basic student insurance that you may waive in PeopleSoft Student Permissions.

 - Health Insurance Information:

-- The Human Resources Benefits Specialist sends an email out to the fellows in August that includes CT Partnership Plan (CTPP) coverage information and instructions to submit your election to enroll/waive.
+- The Human Resources Benefits Specialist sends an email out to the fellows in late August that includes CT Partnership Plan (CTPP) coverage information and instructions to submit your election to enroll/waive.